Bulk Disable or Re-Enable Devices

 Disabling Devices

-To disable devices, you can load devices from the entire domain and filter out disabled devices.
-Or, if you have the serial numbers, you can load the devices via a List of IDs to work with just the intended devices.
+To disable devices, you can load all devices from the domain and filter out disabled ones.
+Or, if you have the serial numbers, you can load the devices using a List of IDs to work only with the intended devices.

 1. Once the devices are loaded (via Admin console or list), click the Push Updates to Google tab of the sidebar.